 The H9F series TVs have a nice collection of inputs to support most common source devices.
 These include: 4 HDMI 2.0a inputs with HDCP 2.2 copy protection, 2 USB ports, an optical digital audio output, Ethernet (LAN) port, coaxial antenna/cable input, a set of analog composite AV inputs and a headphone jack.
 Audio return channel (ARC) and CEC multi-component control are available on HDMI input No. 1.
 The H9F models do not support HDMI 2.1 extensions such as VRR, eARC or ALLM.

 Hisense has offered several tiers of smart TVs determined by three different operating systems: Roku TVs with the built-in Roku OS, VIDAA, which is Hisense’s proprietary smart TV OS, and Android TV, which the company is now promoting as its premium smart TV platform in the United States.

-The Android TV OS has been updated and improved for greater ease of use and compatibility with popular Android freatures like built-in Chromecast video sharing and Google Assistant AI voice control technology that users can access to perform basic television tasks like control the volume and search for favorite movies or programs available on various apps.
-It will also let users control various Google-home-compatible smart home devices by aural commands.
+The Android TV OS has been updated and improved for greater ease of use and compatibility with popular Android features like built-in Chromecast video sharing and Google Assistant AI voice control technology that users can access to perform basic television tasks like control the volume and search for favorite movies or programs.
+It will also let users control various Google-home-compatible smart home devices by spoken commands.